-Do you believe in love at first first?
+Do you believe in love at first text?
 How to build a business relationship through text

 Chances are your customers probably don’t.
 And rightfully so.
 But when you thoughtfully engage in conversations and build a relationship through text and in person, you can certainly get people to love your business.

 We’ve talked about tone and texting etiquette, both of which are key when you want to build a relationship through text.
 To avoid the pitfalls of coming on too strong, let’s dive in deeper to how you should address customers.